Click here to Access our SOS Services Online Application

 At H.O.
 Penn, we check your oil and coolant for overall condition and signs of advanced wear.
 This shows when it is necessary to change your fluids or if a problem is developing.
 The results are obvious – avoid unscheduled downtime, prevent major repairs, reduced maintenance costs, and maximize drain intervals.

 Remember, H.O.
 Penn is a Caterpillar dealer, and no one knows our equipment better than we do!
 If our H.O.
-Penn lab identifies a problem, we notify you immediately via email, telephone, or fax.
+Penn lab identifies a problem, we notify you immediately via email or telephone.
 We then give you repair options and recommendations to get you operational.

 At H.O.
 Penn, we will also connect you with our Parts and Service departments, located throughout New York and Connecticut, who can provide all the assistance you need to keep working.